 According to ancient sources, boxers ate bull meat while wrestlers ate pork and runners consumed goat.

 Although ancient athletes’ consumption of animal-based proteins was less frequent than our own, it was certainly more often than the average ancient Greek.

 As the history of the Olympics progressed, athletes turned toward meat more and more until it became a standard part of the ancient Olympian’s diet.

 The first ancient Greek athlete who subsisted on a nearly entirely meat-based diet was Dromeus of Stymphalus, who participated in the Olympics as a long-distance runner in 480 BC, as mentioned by the ancient historian Pausanius.

 Other sources claim that it was Eurymenes of Samos, a heavyweight boxer, who took up a meaty diet on the advice of his trainer, mathematician and philosopher Pythagoras.

 Milo of Croton, one of the most successful Olympians in world history with seven Olympic gold medals in wrestling and 26 wins at the Panhellenic Games, was also a meat lover.

-Due to his fame as not only as an incredibly talented athlete, but also as somewhat of a “character,” Milo’s dietary preferences were the subject of much interest.
+Due to his fame as not only an incredibly talented athlete but also as somewhat of a “character,” Milo’s dietary preferences were the subject of much interest.

-According to ancient sources, Milo of Croton’s diet consisted of a whopping 20 pounds of bread, another 20 pounds of meat, and 18 pints of wine a day.
+According to ancient sources, Milo of Croton’s diet consisted of a whopping twenty pounds of bread, another twenty pounds of meat, and eighteen pints of wine a day.